-The Trustee, with the help of its advisers and in consultation with the employer, reviewed the investment strategy for the Plan in October 2023, taking into account the objectives described in Section 3 above.
+The Trustee, with the help of its advisers and in consultation with the employer, initiated a review of the investment strategy for the Plan in March 2025, taking into account the objectives described in Section 3 above.

 The result of the review was that the Trustee agreed that the investment strategy of the Plan should be based on the Target Allocation below.